up

 • Operate full service senior centers designed to build supportive relationships and positive social connections, enhance learning engagement and mental stimulation, improve health and wellness, and create connections to community services through recreation programs.

-• Operate Active Adult Neighborhood Programs for those 55 or better to actively participate in their community while meeting their recreation and leisure needs.
+• Operate Active Adult Neighborhood Programs for those 55+ to actively participate in their community while meeting their recreation and leisure needs.

-• Offer an extremely popular Trips and Tours program to include Senior Outdoor Adventure trips and Day Trips for 55+ participants, their family and friends.
+• Offer an extremely popular Trips and Tours program to include Senior Outdoor Adventure trips and day trips for 55+ participants and their family and friends.

-• Implement a 3-day multi session summer camp for adults 55+ focusing on social interaction, adventure and exploration, and mental and physical well-being.
+• Implement a three-day, multi-session summer camp for adults 55+ focusing on social interaction, adventure and exploration, and mental and physical well-being.

 • Offer culturally relevant programming in alternative languages to meet the socialization and recreation needs of non-English speaking participants.

-• Implement special events designed to connect senior communities across the County, providing lifetime experiences and lasting memories in safe and accommodating settings.
-Examples include Countywide BBQ Bonanza, Centenarian Celebration, Cardboard Boat Regatta, Cultural Celebrations, Active Aging Week, Wellness Expos and more.
+• Implement special events designed to connect senior communities across Montgomery County, providing lifetime experiences and lasting memories in safe and accommodating settings.
+Examples include World Elder Abuse Day, Cardboard Boat Regatta, cultural celebrations, Active Aging Week, and wellness expos.

-• Partner with local hospitals and DHHS to offer evidence-based fitness programs such as Bone Builders and Senior Fit designed to improve the health span of older adults.
+• Partner with local hospitals and DHHS to offer evidence-based fitness programs such as Bone Builders and Senior Fit that are designed to improve the healthspan of older adults.

 Department of Health and Human Services